 Considered by the author to be her magnum opus.
 Atlas Shrugged explores Rand's philosophy of Objectivism, which advocates for reason, laissez-faire capitalism, and rational self-interest in achieving true happiness.

-While Atlas Shrugged received a resounding thumbs-down from many critics (and Objectivism remains a polarizing topic), her novel has maintained a presence on best-seller lists—and her philosophy is said to have helped shaped the ideas of the Libertarian Party.
+While Atlas Shrugged received a resounding thumbs-down from many critics (and Objectivism remains a polarizing topic), her novel has maintained a presence on best-seller lists—and her philosophy is said to have helped shape the ideas of the Libertarian Party.

 The Handmaid’s Tale by Margaret Atwood